-It's a new year, and a great time to set some good financial goals.
-You should set small realistic goals to help you to achieve your larger goals.
 You may want to start with a large goal such as buying a house or retiring early and then look at the things you will need to do to reach that larger goal.
-You should set your smaller goals on those things rather than a broader less specific goal.
-Set up a support system to make it easier to reach your financial goals.
-It is important to measure your progress periodically throughout the year.
-As you plan for the new year, here is a list of five financial goals that you should consider doing this year.
+Regardless of your goal, it's wise to set up a support system to make it easier to reach your financial goals.
+It's also important to measure your progress periodically throughout the year.

-- Set up a monthly budget and stick to it all year long
+- Set up a monthly budget to track income and expenses

 - Reduce your spending in specific categories each month